 Most blog software has RSS feeds baked in.
 Wordpress for example has feeds for content, commenting, categories, tags, authors and more.

-FlipRSS integrates with your existing platform and allows you to set up and schedule your campaigns and manage your RSS feeds.
-It uses your templates and lists from your chosen email service provider and sends through your account as normal.
+FlipRSS integrates with your email service provider (Mailchimp or Campaign Monitor) to allow you to set up and schedule multi-RSS feed email campaigns.
+It uses templates and lists from the email service provider and sends through your account.
 You can access all your email campaign reports as normal through either Mailchimp or Campaign Monitor.

-You'll add your account credentials within FlipRSS and include an API key, which can be generated from within Mailchimp and Campaign Monitor.
-We use this to integrate with your campaigns, templates and lists.
+When you set up your FlipRSS account, you will be asked to authorise at least one of the two email providers using an API key (See below for info on this), which can be generated from within Mailchimp and Campaign Monitor.
+We use this to integrate with your existing campaigns, templates and lists.

 To find your API key in Mailchimp: